vidinoti/angular-pixlive/README.md

-# angular-plugin-PixLive
+# angular-pixlive
-Plugin for using PixLive in the Angular way
+Plugin for using PixLive, the Angular way.